 If $M$ is a complete hyperbolic $3$-manifold of finite volume with a single cusp, then $\partial \overline M$ is a torus.
-An analysis of the group $H^0( \partial \overline M ; E_\rho)$ (see Section~\ref{sec:cohom_ends}), together with an Euler characteristic argument and Poincar\'e duality, gives the following theorem.
+An analysis of the cohomology groups $H^*( \partial \overline M ; E_\rho)$ shows that all these groups vanish for the representations $\rho_{2k}$, with $k>0$ (see Section~\ref{sec:cohom_ends}).
+Hence, using Theorem~\ref{thm:inclusion} we get the following result.